Indica vs sativa vs hybrid: Understanding weed strains

 Is sativa an upper or downer?

 Sativa strains are often described as cerebral, heady, uplifting, and energizing, while indica strains are often described as relaxing, sedating, full-bodied, and stoney.
 However, this does not mean that a pack of pre-rolls labeled “sativa" will energize and uplift you.
+Read strain reviews and note the cannabinoid and terpene ratios of the flower you're interested in buying to better understand how it might affect you.

 How does indica make you feel?